vermaMachineLearning/vermaMachineLearning.github.io/_posts/2016-05-31-why-autoencoder-sparse.md

 **Final remarks about about in practice regularized autoencoders!**

-1. Denoising Autoencoder (DAE) has regularization of second form.
+1. De-noising Autoencoder (DAE) has regularization of second form.
 2. Contractive Auto-Encoder (CAE) including higher order has  regularization of second form.
 3. Marginalized De-noising Auto-Encoder (mDAE) has  regularization of second form.
 4. Sparse Auto-Encoder (SAE) has regularization of first form.